 An MDL Panel ruled this week that any Actos lawsuits filed in federal court in Maryland will be consolidated in Louisiana.

-2015 Update: Most of these cases will be resolved after a settlement offer in excess of $2 billion.
-It still may not be too late to file a claim.
-But you really should hurry because you could lose your rights any minute now.
+2018 Update: Most of these cases will be resolved after a settlement offer in excess of $2 billion.
+I suspect it is too late for most to file a claim.
+But if you want to find out, you really should hurry because you could lose your rights any minute now.

 2018 Update #2: Invokana is the latest diabetes drug under siege.